Polyfill for "JS objects in wasm"

 • The original function, foo, is unmodified in the output

-• A generated function here (with a unique name) is the one that's actually exported from the wasm module
+• A generated function here (with a unique name) is the one that's actually exported from the Wasm module

 • Our generated function takes an integer argument (our index) and then wraps it in a JsValue.
 There's some trickery here that's not worth going into just yet, but we'll see in a bit what's happening under the hood.